2017 Major League Baseball postseason: (2) Houston Astros vs. (4) New York Yankees

 This was the second postseason meeting between the Yankees and Astros.
 In an ALCS where neither team won a road game, the Astros defeated the Yankees in seven games to advance to the World Series for the first time since 2005 (in the process denying a rematch of the 1981 World Series between the Yankees and Dodgers).

 Ken Giles held off a late rally by the Yankees in the ninth to win Game 1 for the Astros.
 In Game 2, Justin Verlander pitched a five-hit complete game as the Astros won by a 2–1 score again to go up 2–0 in the series headed to the Bronx.
-Then, the Yankees responded.
+Verlander was the last pitcher to throw a complete game in the postseason until Yoshinobu Yamamoto did so in 2025.
+There, the Yankees responded.
 In Game 3, CC Sabathia pitched six innings of shutout ball as the Yankees blew out the Astros to get on the board in the series.
 In Game 4, the Astros held a 4–0 lead after the top of the seventh, but the Yankees scored six unanswered runs to win and even the series.
 Masahiro Tanaka pitched seven shutout innings in Game 5 as the Yankees won 5–0 to go up 3–2 in the series headed back to Houston.
 In Game 6, Verlander threw seven shutout innings in a blowout win for the Astros.
 Charlie Morton and Lance McCullers Jr. helped shut out the Yankees in Game 7 to clinch the pennant for the Astros.

 The Astros returned to the ALCS the next year, but they fell in five games to the eventual World Series champion Boston Red Sox.
 Both the Astros and Yankees would meet again in the ALCS in 2019 and 2022, with both being won by the Astros.
+The Yankees would eventually win the pennant again in 2024 over the now-Cleveland Guardians in five games before falling in the World Series.